-"The things you take as part of your everyday life are extremely interesting to other people," Murphy told the students.
+"The things you take as part of your everyday life are extremely people," interesting to other Murphy told the students.

-After the class, one of the students brought up a manuscript which described a complete day in the life of a whale hunter, from the time he gets up in the morning until he is on the water in a umiak.
+After the class, one of the idents brought up a manustudents brought script which described a com-plete day in the life of a whale hunter, from the time he gets up in the morning until he is on the water in a umiak.

 "No one has ever quite told the story of whaling from this viewpoint before," the young writer was told.
-"Do some more work on it and bring it in to us."
+"Do some more work on it and bring it

 Dorothy Nikolai of Kaltag is writing a history of the fish wheel; going back to its beginnings in China.
-After class she talked about the paper and her memories of the excitement of going to fish camp when she was a child.
-"Write it," she was told.
+After class she talked about the paper and her memories of the excitement of going to fish camp when she was child.
+"Write it," sne no.

+Id.
 "We'd like to see it."

-"When you go home from the campus," Glasgow told the students, "the first thing you want to know is what's been happening, what's going on, who's taken a trip, who won the local dog sled races - in other words, the news.
+"When you go home from the campus."
+Glasgow told the students, "the first thing you want to know is what's been happening, what's going on, who's taken a trip, who won the local dog sled races - in other words, the news.
 That's all the news is.
-It's what's happening."
+It's what's

-"There are no wire services in the bush.
+'There are no wire services in the bush.
 The only way the news comes out is through word of mouth, through people telling other people.
-Each of you runs into a story every single day, whether it's in your home village, here on the campus, or on Second Ave.
+Each of you runs into a story every single day, whether it's in your home village, here on the cam-pus, or on Second Ave.
 The chances are if you're interested in it, someone else will be.
 Write it down."

-"A writer writes.
-If you're in a hurry, you scribble on the back of napkins, you buy a cheap spiral notebook, you write crammed into a small bush plane, or if you're super-lazy, you get hold of a tape recorder and talk your story.
+"A writer writes. in a hurry, you scribble on the back of napkins, you buy a cheap spiral notebook, you write crammed into a small bush plane, or if you're super-lazy, you get hold of a tape recorder and talk your story.
 But you get it down."